 My name is Stacey Dearing.
-As a award-winning teacher and scholar, I build bridges between disciplines.
+As an award-winning teacher and scholar, I build bridges between disciplines.

 A bit about me: I am an early Americanist specializing in the Health Humanities.
 My interdisciplinary research currently focuses on mental health in early American literary history.
 In November 2022, my essay, “Remembering Dorothy May Bradford’s Death and Reframing ‘Depression’ in Colonial New England,” was awarded the 2021 Richard Beale Davis Prize for the best essay published in Early American Literature.